ryancatalani/energy-competition-app/README.md

 # About

-A simple Rails app for dormitory energy competitions, designed to run on Heroku.
+A simple Rails app for dormitory energy competitions where participants report their energy usage, designed to run on Heroku.
 This is what it looks like: http://ecunplugged.herokuapp.com/.
-Participants can sign up and get email and/or text message notifications (via Twilio).
+Participants can sign up and get daily email and/or text message notifications (via Twilio), and are limited to one entry per day.
 To customize this, you'll want to change the title and participating floors in `application_controller.rb`, the email details in `reminder_mailer.rb`, and the phone number for reminders in `daily_reminders.rake`.

 # License